metadata toggle

 Do not administer to animals with known hypersensitivity to tylosin, other macrolides or any of the excipients.

-Special warnings (for each target species)
+Special warnings

 None.

-Special precautions for use in animals
+Special precautions for use

-Use of the product should be based on susceptibility testing of the bacteria isolated from the animal.
+Use of the veterinary medicinal product should be based on susceptibility testing of the bacteria isolated from the animal.
 If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.

 The efficacy data do not support the use of tylosin for the treatment of bovine mastitis caused by Mycoplasma spp.

-Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to tylosin and may decrease the effectiveness of treatment with other macrolide antibiotics due to the potential for cross resistance.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to tylosin and may decrease the effectiveness of treatment with other macrolide antibiotics due to the potential for cross resistance.

 For administration by the intramuscular route only.
 Use different injection sites for repeated injections.